Chicken Tortilla Soup in a Slow Cooker

 Ingredients

-• Boneless Skinless Chicken Breast.
-I like use use the boneless, skinless breasts because there is less fat and they are easy to shred into bite sized pieces once they are done.
-For another hearty soup that uses bone-in, skin-on chicken breasts try my Chicken Tortellini Soup it’s fantastic!
+• Boneless skinless chicken breasts:ย I like to use them because they shred easily into bite-sized pieces after cooking.
+For another hearty soup that uses bone-in, skin-on chicken breasts, try my Chicken Tortellini Soup.
+It’s fantastic!

-• Frozen Charred Corn I love this style corn for a soup like this because it provides even more flavor.
-I also use it in my White Chicken Chili Recipe and my Mexican Corn Salad too!
+• Frozen Charred Corn: I love this style of corn for a soup like this because it provides a nice smoky flavor.
+You can usually find it at Trader Joe’s.
+I also use it in my White Chicken Chili Recipe and my Mexican Corn Salad, too!
+But you can also swap it out for fresh corn if you prefer.

-• Garlic I use 3 cloves for the best flavor, be sure to mince them with a garlic press before placing them in the slow cooker.
+• Garlic: I use 3 cloves of garlic for the best flavor, mincing them with a garlic press before adding them to the slow cooker.

 Set It and Forget It!